Handgrip Exercises for Lower Blood Pressure

 Here’s a sample of devices you can buy online which you can use to do IHG exercises.

-Reviews of both of these handgrippers say they are quite easy to squeeze – so could be good to start with.
+Easy handgrippers – reviews say they ones are quite easy to squeeze so these could be good to start with or if you don’t have particularly strong hands.
 Remember, you only need to be gripping something at a third of your full strength so you don’t want a device that’s too difficult for you to squeeze:

 If you need something stronger, you can always try these… (they come in a range of different strengths):